 Big gulf prawns are sauteed in a pan with loads of seasoning, cream, Cajun spices and other delicious things.
 The sauce was called barbeque sauce, because the one we know and love today, didn’t really exist.

 We had great fun digging out the prawns and scooping up the tangy sauce with the french bread on the side.
 I enjoyed this but wouldn’t want a whole one to myself.

 Dish Six – Bread Pudding

-Having seen bread pudding in many a menu around the French Quarter.
-I must admit, I was confused.
+Having seen bread pudding on many a menu around the French Quarter, I must admit, I was confused.
 Bread and butter pudding was a school lunch dessert that I dreaded in the dinner time queue.
 In New Orleans, however, it seems to be de rigueur.

 Dish Seven – Beignet